 Nick has been involved with projects to maintain and restore this very large Victorian building that has minimal financial resources.
 Of particular pride is last-minute intervention to eliminate some temporary works that were threatening cancellation of an Arthur Andersen international convention, a major source of revenue.
 Wrong computer analysis had predicted collapse and the need for extravagant temporary works but these were easily shown unnecessary by experienced 3D analysis.

 Hill Paul Mill in Stroud, Gloucestershire

 In 2001, with just 8 Acrow props Nick eliminated the perceived collapse scenario that was dictating dangerous structure demolition.
-The six-storey building was saved and subsequently converted into 34 flats with four two-storey penthouses added… without any strengthening!
+The six-story building was saved and subsequently converted into 34 flats with four two-story penthouses added… without any strengthening!